Florida Domestic Violence Defense Lawyers

 Domestic violence is not marital discord.
-Florida’s domestic violence laws should not be invoked to govern over marital disagreements or persistent fighting that might be an indication that there are problems with the romantic relationship.
-To be sure, a domestic partner should never seek shelter under the power of a domestic violence injunction because he or she is angry with their significant other or as retribution for some slight committed by another during a relationship.
-Domestic violence injunctions are serious legal matters that must be treated with respect, not abused, nor used as a means to control the other person.
+Florida’s domestic violence laws should not be invoked to govern marital disagreements or persistent fighting that might be an indication that there are problems with the romantic relationship.
+To be sure, a domestic partner should never seek shelter under the power of a domestic violence injunction because a person is angry with his or her significant other or as retribution for some slight committed by another during a relationship.
+Domestic violence injunctions are serious legal matters that must be treated with respect.
+Domestic violence injunctions should not be abused nor used as a means to control the other person.

 Obtaining the Protection of a Domestic Violence Injunction in Florida

 The petitioner must state that he or she has a particular relationship with the individual who is the subject of the order.
-The two parties must be current or former spouses, related to each other by blood or marriage, lived together as though married, even if they were not legally married, or have a child in common regardless of whether the parties lived with each other.
+Per Florida Statute Section 741.28(3), the two parties must be considered “family or household members,” which includes parties who are current or former spouses, related to each other by blood or marriage, lived together as though married, even if they were not legally married, or have a child in common, regardless of whether the parties lived with each other.
 The petition must also include evidence that the petitioner is the victim of some violent act.

 The person subject to the temporary order, who is the respondent, must receive notice of the temporary order.
 The return date for the temporary order is usually fifteen days from the date that the judge issued the temporary order.
 On the fifteenth date, the court will hold a formal hearing on the issue of whether the order should be extended for up to one year.
 The respondent has a right to be heard on the issue of whether the order should be extended or dismissed.
 A refusal of the petitioner to appear at an extension hearing usually forces the court to dismiss the order.